-The beauty of Raja Ampat is unparalleled: picturesque island formations, spectacular reefs, and the most bio-diverse marine life at the heart of the “coral triangle.”
-We love this resort's very welcoming team, and the diversity of activities to do: whether you're diving (as much as you like!), exploring other islands, or even getting hands-on with coral restoration, you can do as much - or little - as you want!
+The beauty of Raja Ampat is unparalleled: picturesque island formations, spectacular reefs, and the most bio-diverse marine life at the heart of the "Coral Triangle."
+We love this resort's very welcoming team and the diversity of activities available: whether you're diving (as much as you like!), exploring other islands, or even getting hands-on with coral restoration, you can do as much - or as little - as you want!
 Polish off your day with spectacular sunset views from your very own water-bungalow!

-The on-site Raja Ampat SEA (Science Education Awareness) Centre, is a foundation dedicated to conserving Raja Ampat's marine life.
-They welcome visitors, so check it out!
+The on-site Raja Ampat SEA (Science, Education, and Awareness) Centre is a foundation dedicated to conserving Raja Ampat's marine life.
+They welcome visitors, so be sure to check it out!

-This is premium "bucket-list diving” so if you've seen it all, you'll appreciate the natural beauty.
-Currents can be strong and that may appeal to some folks who enjoy the challenge!
+This is premium "bucket-list diving," so if you've seen it all, you'll appreciate the natural beauty.
+Currents can be strong, which may appeal to some folks who enjoy the challenge!

-Children under 10 years old who share their parents bungalow get a 50% of discount on accommodation.
+Children under 10 years old who share their parent's bungalow get a 50% discount on accommodation.

-Coral Explorers is a very different kind of dive experience - it’s a week where you can explore the world’s richest reefs and have them explained to you by world-famous coral reef science communicator Russell Kelley and Rachel Pears, Great Barrier Reef marine park manager.
+Coral Explorers is a very different kind of dive experience - it’s a week to explore the world’s richest reefs and have them explained to you by world-famous coral reef science communicator Russell Kelley and Rachel Pears, Great Barrier Reef marine park manager.

-- Discover why Raja Ampat is one of the world’s epicentre of biodiversity
+Discover why Raja Ampat is one of the world’s epicenters of biodiversity

-- You’ll be surprised how with a few simple visual tips, you can put any beastie in a group.
+You’ll be surprised how with a few simple visual tips, you can put any beastie into a group.

 Coral Reef Ecology